 A foster parent manual is given to each foster family.
 This manual covers the basics of foster care as well as addressing the “dos” and “don’ts” associated with fostering.
 This is a very helpful resource for all of the questions that may arise.
 It even contains information about topics such as overnight visits, hair cuts, and cultural enrichment.
 There is also a Foster Parent Bill of Rights that should be reviewed to ensure that you are being treated fairly and receiving the assistance and resources that are afforded to you.

-Many older children and teens are in need of adoption.
+Many older children and teens need adoption.
 The Georgia DFCS realizes that teens in foster care can use some assistance in the transition to adulthood.
 The Independent Living Program has been set up to help meet those needs.
-This program offers youth who currently or previously resided in the foster care system with the education and life skills necessary to become successful and self-sufficient adults.
+This program offers youth who currently or previously resided in the foster care system the education and life skills necessary to become successful and self-sufficient adults.
 When fostering or adopting a teenager/young adult, you will be able to help guide her through the program.
 The ILP teaches life skills, provides financial assistance, and offers educational and social support as needed.
 They also offer vocational/employment preparation and health education.
 They have a housing/transitional living program available to those who are aging out of the foster care system.
 All of these resources are free of charge but do require that a young adult starts saving for their future.

 Because foster parents are an integral part of the child welfare system in the United States, there is always a need for more qualified applicants.
 One of the main recruitment tools is the referral of existing foster parents.
 By sharing your experience, you may help others in their desire to change lives for the better.
 By handing out brochures, sharing information in your church or community, and assisting the DFCS, you may be able to earn incentives.
 Contact your Resource Development Team to find out more about what incentives are available when you help to successfully recruit other caregivers.